Summer Camps FAQ

 - Click "My Account" in the blue bar (top-right corner)

-- Click the "Dashboard" tab (here you will see all upcoming rides/tours you have purchased)
+- Click the "My Activities" tab (here you will see all upcoming rides, tours, and/or classes/camps you have purchased)

-- Click the "My Order" (across to the right of the applicable ride/tour)
+- Click the "My Order" (across to the right of the applicable camp registration)

 - Click "Request Refund" link (across to the right of the applicable registration or add-on line item)